PlutoZhang/Zowe-docs/topics/atlas-install.md

     chmod u+x atlas-wlp-package-0.0.3.sh
     ```

-    Now execute the install script using the following commmand:
+    Then, execute the install script using the following commmand:

     ```
     ./atlas-wlp-package-0.0.3.sh